 Chase Ulitmate Rewards transfer to travel partners at a 1:1 ratio, meaning 1,000 Ultimate Rewards points will convert to 1,000 points/miles in your chosen currency.

-The PointSavers program gets an honorable mention here as well.
+The PointSavers program gets an honorable mention here.
 You will also get more out of your points by redeeming for five nights as the fifth night is free, so for a hotel that charges 20,000 points per night, a five-night stay will set you back 80,000 points instead of 100,000.

-Tip: With the merger between Marriott and Starwood now closed, members can transfer Ultimate Rewards points to Marriott, and then on to SPG.
+Tip: With the merger between Marriott and Starwood now closed, members can transfer Ultimate Rewards points to Marriott.
 While not the best value use of Ultimate Rewards points, it's a handy option if you need to top your account off with a few thousand points for a specific redemption.

 Transferring your Ultimate Rewards points to IHG at a 1:1 ratio is only advisable if you find a deal like a PointBreaks hotel for 5,000 points or if you need to top off an account with a few points.
 Typically, you will get better value redeeming your points for the minimum 1 cent per point cashback or booking through the Chase Travel Portal for the 20% discount on travel redemptions.